Public Health

 The epidemiology of infectious diseases concentration requires a total of ten courses (excluding the yearlong Seminar, EMD 525/EMD 526), including satisfactory completion of the capstone course.
 There are two capstone course options:

-Option 1 Students may elect to enroll in EMD 625, How to Develop, Write, and Evaluate an NIH Proposal.
+Option 1 Students may elect to enroll in CDE 617, Developing a Research Proposal.
 Students in this course develop an NIH-style research proposal focusing on a topic related to infectious disease epidemiology.
 This course is taken by students in the final term of their M.S. program.
 Students meet as a group for cross-cutting didactic sessions on reading RFAs, NIH peer review and scoring, and effective grant writing and grantsmanship.
 Students work one-on-one outside of these sessions with faculty mentors to construct their grant proposals over the course of the term.
 They work with other students in the course to refine their projects and will do an oral presentation of their proposal at the final capstone course symposium at the end of the term.

 Option 2 Students may elect to enroll in EMD 563, Laboratory and Field Studies in Infectious Diseases.
 This course provides students with hands-on training in laboratory or epidemiological research techniques.
 Students work one-on-one with faculty members on existing or new projects.
 Students choosing this option write-up and present their findings at the final capstone course symposium at the end of their final term.